SQream/sqream_docs/guides/operations/optimization_best_practices.rst

 This topic explains some best practices of working with SQream DB.

-.. todo:
-.. reorder tables join- much more effective to join first the small tables (or those who have filters on them).
-.. use save query for long compilation queries / if you like to have the ability to send parameters to a query

 Table design
 ==============
 This section describes best practices and guidelines for designing tables.